Othentic-Labs/price-oracle-example-eigenda/README.md

 ```

 ## 🏗️ Architecture
-The Othentic Attester nodes communicate with an AVS WebAPI endpoint which
+The Othentic attester nodes communicate with a Validation Service endpoint that
 validates tasks on behalf of the nodes.
 The attesters then sign the tasks based
-on the AVS WebAPI response.
+on the Validation Service's response.

 Attester nodes can either all communicate with a centralized endpoint or each
 implement their own validation logic.

-### AVS WebAPI
+### Validator Service
 ```
 POST task/validate returns (bool) {"proofOfTask": "{proofOfTask}"};
 ```

-### Sync Shares
+### Shares Syncer
-sync the shares of operators between L1 and L2 at a fixed interval.
-The default interval is 12h and can be modified inside the docker-compose file
+Syncs the shares of operators between L1 and L2 at a fixed interval.
+The default interval is 12h and can be modified in the docker-compose file